 Independent Fiscal Audit

 Provider shall obtain an annual financial audit within ninety (90) days of the close of its fiscal year unless an “Annual Audit Waiver” is granted by Payor.
-The Provider is eligible for Annual Audit Waiver approval if Provider receives $100,000 or less annually from Payer to provide substance use disorder services to clients.
+The Provider is eligible for Annual Audit Waiver approval if Provider receives $100,000 or less from Payer to provide substance use disorder services to clients during the term of this agreement.
 The fiscal audit shall include, but is not limited to, the following areas of compliance:

 Generally Accepted Accounting Principles